Updated for 2026 — reflects current Companies House rules, HMRC expectations, director privacy updates, and UK bank onboarding realities.

 Under the Companies Act 2006, the registered office must be:

-- A location that shows a geographical place
+- A location showing a geographical place

 - Suitable for the service of legal documents